Our Mission

 Our approach

 The Aboriginal housing sector is connected to various aspects of Aboriginal people’s lives: health, education and training, employment, livelihoods, country.
-As we do our work, we strive to keep in mind the whole system and how we can improve it.
-Fundamentally, our success will depend on the quality of our relationships with everyone involved.
+As we do our work, we are mindful of the whole system and how we can improve it.
+Our success depends on the quality of our relationships with everyone involved.

 Monitoring and evaluating

-As a small agency, AHNT has limited capacity to independently monitor and report on improvements to Aboriginal housing.
-We do have a small set of data our engagement officers have collected on the extent and condition of infrastructure and housing on homelands they visited in 2023, and we have aggregated that data to gain a sense of the big picture.
-It’s far from perfect but it gives us a baseline from which we can track changes over time.
+AHNT independently monitor and report on improvements to Aboriginal housing.
+We have data our engagement officers have collected on the extent and condition of infrastructure and housing on homelands they visit and have aggregated that data to gain a sense of the big picture.